olicrea/olicrea/README.md

 ## 🐤 About Me

 Hi there!
 I'm a front-end developer who started coding at [Laboratoria](https://www.laboratoria.la/).
-I'm a work-in-progress full stack developer.
+I'm a work-in-progress full stack developer (with Oracle ONE, Alura Latam and DataCamp).

-My professional approach is grounded in curiosity, creativity, empathy, and respect.
+My professional approach is grounded in curiosity, creativity, empathy and flexibility.
 These qualities are fundamental to me when facing challenges and working in teams.

 My skills in digital tools, management, and participatory design are my calling card, always geared towards results.